ibm-cloud-docs/account/iam-time-based.md

 1. Click **Add condition** and select **One-time**.
 1. Select the time zone.

 As an example, let's say that you're creating a conditional policy for a developer that is based in Dublin.
-In this case, select `UTC+1` so that the date and time range that you select in the next step enforces access at the right time for that location.
+In this case, select `UTC+1` so that the date and time range that you select in the next step enforces access at the correct time for that location.
 {: tip}

 1. Complete the fields for the date and time range that that determines when the condition grants and terminates access.